ScientificC/cmathl/README.md

 ### Math Precision

-By default, CML will use single-precision internally.
-This can be changed by predefining `CML_DOUBLE_PRECISION`.
-If the macro `CML_DOUBLE_PRECISION` is defined, the math constants macros will be defined with double precision and the library will use internally the math functions for double types.
-Otherwise, the math constants macros will be defined with float precision and the library will internally use the math functions for float types.
+By default, CML will use double-precision internally.
+This can be changed by predefining `CML_SINGLE_PRECISION`.
+If the macro `CML_SINGLE_PRECISION` is defined, the math constants macros will be defined with single precision and the library will use internally the math functions for float types.
+Otherwise, the math constants macros will be defined with double precision and the library will internally use the math functions for double types.

 ## A simple example